rohit-sahoo/rohit-sahoo/README.md

 ### Hi there, I'm [Rohit Sahoo](https://linkedin.com/in/rohit-sahoo) 👋

 I am a Data Analytics Developer at [Tata Consultancy Services](https://www.tcs.com), India.
 I'm also a Google Certified TensorFlow Developer.
 I have published several research papers on Machine Learning, Deep Learning and Image Processing.
 I'm also a 2x Kaggle Expert on kaggle platform.
-I'm Founder of Decode Engineering, a non profit organisation that helps upcoming engineers to upskill thier preferred tech stack and to find events, internships, hackathons and jobs.

 - 💻 Currently working on Multivariate Time Series Forecasting using different deep learning algorithms such as RNN, LSTM, GRU and Transformers.
 Also working on
 - 👨🏽‍💻 Currently growing my skillset in Machine Learning and Data Science.